tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/tcmq_queue.html.markdown

 ## Import

-tdmq queue can be imported using the id, e.g.
+tcmq queue can be imported using the id, e.g.

 ```
 terraform import tencentcloud_tcmq_queue.queue queue_id